Skip to main content

 • emotional

-Reviews highlight a growing concern that modern games often prioritize superficial emotional experiences over genuine struggle and catharsis, which are essential for meaningful engagement.
-Critics argue that the industry has shifted towards exploitative narratives that favor power fantasies and emotional pandering, undermining the potential for true emotional depth and sociological reflection in gaming.
+Reviews highlight a growing concern that modern games often prioritize superficial emotional experiences over genuine struggle and catharsis, leading to a reliance on power fantasies and emotional pandering.
+Critics argue that this shift undermines the potential for games to provide meaningful emotional engagement and sociological insights.

 • “Learning to appreciate true struggle is the sociological goal of a game, just like emotional catharsis is the goal of a narrative in drama.”

-• “Both games and drama have been largely hijacked by exploitative interests peddling self-destructive thoughts, and now mostly replace the concepts of struggle and catharsis for cheap power fantasies (simulating the exertion of power without the requisite struggle) and emotional pandering (which gives feelings of reassurance to the morally corrupt instead of catharsis).”
+• “Both games and drama have been largely hijacked by exploitative interests peddling self-destructive thoughts, and now mostly replace the concepts of struggle and catharsis for cheap power fantasies and emotional pandering, which gives feelings of reassurance to the morally corrupt instead of catharsis.”

 • replayability

-Players consistently highlight the game's high replay value, noting that numerous patches have enhanced its playability and enjoyment.
-Many hours of gameplay have led to significant character progression, reinforcing the game's fun and engaging nature.
+Players highlight the game's high replay value, noting that numerous patches have enhanced its playability and enjoyment.
+Many users find the experience engaging enough to invest significant time, with characters reaching higher levels, which contributes to the overall fun and replayability of the game.

 • “High replay value.”